12 March 2021

 MeitY is required to do the following, as part of the oversight mechanism:

-Despite the well-intended attempt to regulate the digital space, it is important that the government and bodies responsible for enforcing the Intermediary Guidelines, 2021 strike a balance between upholding the protections which individuals are entitled under the Indian Constitution or under any other law and to allow intermediaries to operate in India with limited restrictions, thereby, curbing any abuse while also helping the country’s digital economy to flourish.
+As the Intermediary Guidelines are still in its early stages, it is crucial that while regulating the ever-changing and dynamic digital space, the Government and bodies responsible for enforcing and monitoring compliance under the Intermediary Guidelines, 2021, strike a balance between upholding the protections which individuals are entitled under the Indian Constitution or under any other law and to allow intermediaries to operate in India with limited restrictions, thereby, curbing any abuse while also helping the country’s digital economy to flourish.